mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 ## Shell and File Integration

 The "`/pick`" command opens a file picker (usually a command-line file manager).
-The selected file's path will be appended to the current prompt in editing mode.
+The selected file path will be appended to the current prompt in editing mode.

 The "`/sh`" and "`/pick`" commands may be run when typed at the end of the current prompt, such as "\[_PROMPT_] `/sh`", which opens a new shell instance to execute commands interactively.
-The shell command dump or file path is appended to the current prompt.
+Shell command or file dumps are appended to the current prompt.

 Any "`!CMD`" not matching a chat command is executed by the shell as an alias for "`!sh CMD`".